 Unfortunately, Apple seems like it’s taking its sweet time to get the wheels in motion.
 Given the fact that it’s likely the company is disruptive and in the motor industry such a term is risky, I anticipate a humongous budget and a lag in quality.

 When it boils down to the user experience; Apple would have to put in ten times more the effort BMW i and Tesla put in if they wish to go beyond just building cars.
 They need to come up with a car that immerses itself in the lives of their customers.

 In essence; as much as Apple can afford to build a car, why should it build one?
+They would need to build an infrastructure to cater for spare car parts as well as have a maintenance network in place.
 The firm will have to undertake a lot of research and do a series of early engineering on a car before it even considers the option as viable.

 Given the firm’s history with other ventures, I highly suspect that after some R&D, they will also shelf this project.